bolcer/FXPassThrough/README.md

 `Rscript -e 'ezknitr::ezknit("src/Project_Report.Rmd", out_dir = "docs")'`

 Run the command above.
-It will produce Project_Report reportn in .html and .md formats at `docs` directory.
+It will produce Project_Report report in .html and .md formats at `docs` directory.

 ### Shortcut to run scripts: `run_all.sh`